Discover how a marketing apprenticeship can give you the qualifications and experience you need to excel in your career

-In this constantly developing industry, marketing companies and departments are required to keep up to date with the latest technology and trends in order to deliver the best possible service to their clients.
+Marketing companies are required to keep up to date with the latest technology and trends in order to deliver the best possible service to their clients.
 The rapid growth of social media and the online world means that digital skills are in higher demand than ever.

-In addition to this, with increasing tuition fees and a highly competitive graduate jobs market - meaning employment after graduation isn't guaranteed - many are looking for more practical alternatives to the traditional degree pathway into employment.
+In addition to this, with increasing tuition fees and a highly competitive graduate jobs market many are looking for more practical alternatives to the traditional degree pathway.

 Marketing apprenticeships provide a solution to this.
 By becoming a marketing apprentice, you'll be given the most relevant, up-to-date training and have the opportunity to apply it to the working world as you learn.
 What's more, you'll be paid a wage while you study, gain valuable experience and build contacts within the industry through your employers.